jerch/node-sixel/wasm/README.md

 There are probably more deviations from the SIXEL spec not listed here.

-### Open issues:
-- to be fixed: '!0' will not output any pixels or advance the cursor, while it should equal to a repeat count of 1.
-- undecided: true shared palette mode for terminals
-- undecided: establish some real height accounting for M1

 ### Status

 Beta.
 The code is tested with unit/regression tests from the JS integration.